Anik Dutta

-Anik Dutta is a Bengali film director who made his directorial debut in 2012 Bengali film Bhooter Bhabishyat.
+Anik Dutta (22 May 1960 – 27 May 2026) was an Indian Bengali film director who made his official directorial debut in 2012 Bengali film Bhooter Bhabishyat.
 In 2012 he started working on a film on Shirshendu Mukhopadhyay's novel Aschorjo Prodip.
-Anik Dutta is grandson of Narendra Chandra Dutta, the founder of United Bank of India.
+Dutta was the grandson of Narendra Chandra Dutta, the founder of United Bank of India.

-Life
+Life and career

-Anik Dutta was born on May 22 in Kolkata, West Bengal, India.
+Anik Dutta was born on 22 May 1960 in Debdoot Sheet Nagar, Calcutta, West Bengal, India.
+He was the grandson of Narendra Chandra Dutta, the founder of United Bank of India.
+He was highly influenced by Satyajit Ray's style of filmmaking.
+His films often paid nod to Ray's works.

+Dutta died by suicide by jumping from the roof of his house on 27 May 2026, at the age of 66, five days after his birthday.